Insights On The Current Repo Rate Change In 2022

 What Is Repo Rate?

-Repo rate is the rate at which the Central Bank of India i.e RBI lends money to commercial banks to balance the liquidity and fulfill the requirements of businesses.
+Repo rate is the rate at which the Central Bank of India i.e RBI lends money to commercial banks to balance the liquidity and fulfil the requirements of businesses.

 From the Central Bank of India Banks borrow money with a legal agreement.
 And the rate of interest charged by RBI is called the Repo Rate.